Loudon Wainwright III: Career

-Wainwright's career began in the late 1960s.
-He had played the guitar while in school but subsequently sold it for yoga lessons while living in San Francisco.
-Later, in Rhode Island, Wainwright's grandmother got him a job working in a boatyard.
-An old lobsterman named Edgar inspired him to borrow a friend's guitar and write his first song, "Edgar".
-Wainwright soon bought his own guitar and in about a year wrote nearly twenty songs.
-He went to Boston and New York City to play in folk clubs and was eventually noticed by Milton Kramer, who became his manager.
-He signed a record deal with Atlantic, which released his self-titled debut album in 1970.
+Wainwright began writing songs in 1968, while living in Cambridge, Massachusetts.
+His first song, "Edgar", was about a lobster fisherman he had met while working in a boatyard on Rhode Island.
+He had previously studied acting at Carnegie Mellon University, before leaving to participate in the Summer of Love in San Francisco.
+After writing his first songs, he performed in small rooms and folk clubs in Cambridge, Boston, and New York City.
+He was soon noticed and obtained a recording contract.
+Wainwright signed with Atlantic Records in 1969, and the label released his self-titled debut album in 1970.

 Wainwright is perhaps best known for the 1972 novelty song "Dead Skunk (in the Middle of the Road)" and for playing Captain Calvin Spalding (the "singing surgeon") on the American television show M*A*S*H. His appearances spanned three episodes in the show's third season (1974–1975).

 Using a witty, self-mocking style, Wainwright has recorded over twenty albums on eleven different labels.
 Three of his albums have been nominated for Grammy Awards: I'm Alright (1985), More Love Songs (1986), and High Wide & Handsome: The Charlie Poole Project (2009), for which he won the Grammy for Best Traditional Folk Album in January 2010.

 Wainwright has also appeared in a number of films, including small parts in The Aviator (with two of his children), Big Fish, Elizabethtown, The 40-Year-Old Virgin, 28 Days, and Knocked Up, and the television series Undeclared and Parks and Recreation.
 In the UK, he recorded sessions for John Peel from 1971 onwards and appeared on a simultaneous broadcast on BBC TV and on Radio 1 in February 1978 (known as Sight and Sound in Concert).
 However, it was in the late 1980s that he gained much wider popularity in Britain, when he appeared as the resident singer with comedian Jasper Carrott on his show Carrott Confidential.